Falkor/RR-tutorials/docs/contributing/index.md

 This assumes that you have understood the [directory tree structure](layout.md) of this repository.

-Finally, you shall be aware of the way the [semantic versioning](versioning.md) procedure of this Puppet module are handled.
+Finally, you shall be aware of the way the [semantic versioning](versioning.md) procedure of this repository is handled.